vitalets/angular-xeditable/docs/demos/editable-popover/desc.md

-To made an editable field display in a popover, wrap the editable in `<div class="popover-wrapper">`.
+To make a single editable field display in a pure css popover, wrap the editable in `<div class="popover-wrapper">`.